 Course Description: Introduces the key principles of statistics.
-Students examine statistical tests of significance
+Students examine statistical tests of significance used for selected contexts.
+The role of data analysis in research and decision making is discussed.

 MAT305 Data Driven Statistics

 Course Description: This course provides an understanding of data and how this data is used to make decisions through statistical techniques relevant to the field of healthcare.
 Students will understand how statistics can inform research and recognize the limitations of statistical information.
 By the end of the course, students will be able to analyze data sets, understand the key principles of statistics, and select appropriate tests of significance for multiple contexts.